Billyzou0741326/genshin-gallery-api/README.md

 ## Copyright concerns (Genshin Impact | mihoyo)

+Mihoyo encourages the creation of fan arts:

-> Travelers are free to create original secondary content from
+> Travelers (players) are free to create original secondary content
-> already published content of the Genshin Impact series and
+> from already published content of the Genshin Impact series and
 > produce physical merchandise to give away or sell.
 However,
 > the production of physical merchandise is subject to the
 > following conditions: